Choosing cool places to visit in USA is not an easy task.

 Boston has historical charm and a fascinating history leading to the US’s independence.
 The locals here talk funny, are friendly and are sports mad!

-On of the coolest things to do in Boston and the US, is to attend a Red Sox baseball game at Fenway Stadium.
+On of the coolest things to do in Boston and the US, is to attend a Red Sox baseball game at Fenway Park.
 That is an iconic American cultural experience you will not forget.
 Head to the Bleacher Bar before it, or doing it fi you want to catch some of the game for free.

 We loved the hilarious and informative Boston Freedom Trail walking tour.
 It’s a fantastic way to learn about the history of the city and America.
-Also don’t forget cannolis and coffee in Little Italy!
+Also don’t forget canolis and coffee in Little Italy!

 Watch us explore Boston:

-I adored our one day visit to Franklin Tennessee.
+I adored our one day visit to Franklin, Tennessee.

-So easy to do considering it is only about 30 minutes from our favorite city in the USA – Nashville!
+So easy to do considering it is only about 30-minutes from our favorite city in the USA – Nashville!
 Next time we visit, I think we’ll extend our visit to the charming Franklin for at least an overnight stay.

 If you like history, boutique shopping on a Main street that looks like it’s stepped out of the Instagram feed of the 1800s.
 You know what I mean – gorgeous old Southern buildings draped in modern couture.